Chasing the light: Shadowing, collimation, and the super-Eddington growth of infant black holes in JWST broad-line AGNs: Observational implications

-Hard X-ray emission from AGNs is believed to result from the thermal Comptonization of optical-UV disk photons by hot electrons in a inner, tenuous corona \citep[e.g.,][]{Haardt1991}.
-In \citet[][]{Madau2024}, we showed that, in the funnel-like reflection geometry that characterizes supercritical accretion, the nearly isotropic UV photon field will Compton cool coronal plasma to much lower temperatures than in the standard open geometry of a thin accretion disk, and the emitted X-ray spectrum will be extremely soft.
+Hard X-ray emission from AGNs is believed to result from the thermal Comptonization of optical-UV disk photons by hot electrons in an inner, tenuous corona \citep[e.g.,][]{Haardt1991}.
+In \citet[][]{Madau2024}, we showed that, in the funnel-like reflection geometry that characterizes supercritical accretion, the nearly isotropic UV photon field will Compton cool coronal plasma to much lower temperatures than in the standard open geometry of a thin accretion disk, and the emerging X-ray continuum is expected to be extremely soft and X-ray weak, with $\alpha_{\rm ox}\equiv 0.384\,\log_{10}\!\left[L_\nu(2\,{\rm keV})/L_\nu(2500\,\text{\AA})\right]\lesssim -1.8$.
 Numerical simulations indicate that, while a thin coronal plasma with gas temperatures $\gta 10^8\,$K is generated in the inner regions of sub-Eddington accretion disks, the fraction of dissipation in this hot component decreases as the mass accretion rate increases \citep{Jiang2019sE}.
-As simulations of mildly super-Eddington flows around non-spinning black holes also result in intrinsically weak X-ray emissions \citep{Pacucci2024}, we will disregard coronal Compton radiation in the following analysis.